albertomh/Vartija/README.md

 #### DynamoDB local
-DynamoDB-local is run with the `-inMemory` flag, meaning the database is not persisted to disk neither on the host or the container it runs in, existing only for the duration of the container.
+DynamoDB-local is run with the `-inMemory` flag, meaning the database is not persisted to disk, existing only for the duration of the container.
+The `-sharedDb` flag is also used.
+Otherwise it would not be possible to query the table using the AWS CLI from outside the container.

 You can interact with `DynamoDB-local` via the AWS CLI by specifying the endpoint:
-eg. `aws dynamodb list-tables --endpoint-url http://localhost:8000`
+eg. `aws dynamodb list-tables --endpoint-url http://localhost:8000  --region local`
 Note how `localhost` is used when the AWS CLI is invoked from your local environment.
 In application code that will run from the `vartija` Docker container, the `dynamodb-local` hostname is used instead.